Black Solidarity Think Tank

 - Kate Krieg, Executive Director of Guided Pathways

 - Kao LéZheo, Interim Vice President of Student Services

 - Dr. Pat Russell, Executive Dean for Healthcare and Human Services

 The Black Solidarity Think Tank (BSTT) came together to ground our college’s Guided Pathways movement in theories, knowledge, and practices of racial equity and care.

-Our research and dialogue led us to four key principles: Critical Race Theory, Institutional Care, Equity Mindedness, and Instructional & Student Services Care.
+Our research and dialogue led us to three key principles, or pillars: Critical Race Theory, Equity Mindedness, and Care (Student Services, Instructional & Institutional).
 Our hug image represents the circle of equity and care that is the foundation for our beloved college community.

-Within each of these principles are various theories and praxes that the BSTT will introduce in the Equity in Practice training course and future employee development opportunities.
+Within each of these pillars are various theories and praxes that the BSTT shares via department meetings and employee development opportunities.

 - Annotated Resource List

 - Listen In!
 A Black Solidarity Think Tank Conversation